Riemann surfaces of second kind and effective finiteness theorems: preliminaries on mappings, coverings, and extremal length

-{\bf Regular zero sets.} We need some facts concerning regular zero sets of smooth real valued functions.
-We will call a subset of a smooth manifold $\mathcal{X}$ a simple relatively closed curve if it is the connected component of a regular level set of a smooth real-valued function on $\mathcal{X}$.
+{\bf Regular zero sets.} We will call a subset of a smooth manifold $\mathcal{X}$ a simple relatively closed curve if it is the connected component of a regular level set of a smooth real-valued function on $\mathcal{X}$.

 Let $\mathcal{X}$ be a connected finite open Riemann surface.
 Suppose the zero set $L$ of a non-constant smooth real valued function on $\mathcal{X}$ is regular.
 Each component of $L$ is either a simple closed curve or it can be parameterized by a continuous mapping $\ell:(-\infty,\infty)\to \mathcal{X}$.
 We call a component of the latter kind a simple relatively closed arc in $\mathcal{X}$.